JABaber/ST558Project/README.md

 myBerryVars <- c("name", "id", "growth_time", "max_harvest", "natural_gift_power", "size", "smoothness", "soil_dryness", "flavors", "natural_gift_type", "firmness", "item")
 ```

+I create a tibble named “myPokeData” which contains all of the Pokemon
+from the first four generations (the first 493 Pokemon) and all of the
+19 variables I specified.
+This takes a decently long time to run.
+I
+tried to get a data set that contained all 905 current Pokemon, but that
+takes far too long and often returns a connection error with pokeAPI.
+So
+I decided to just stick with the first four generations, since those are
+the generations I am most familiar with.
+Also, sometimes this code chunk
+throws an error, most of the time it does not, it kind of just depends
+on how pokeAPI is feeling at the moment.

 ``` r
 # Generate data set for first four generations of pokemon (My childhood)
 myPokeData <- queryAPI(pokeid = 1:493, pokevars = myPokeVars)
 ```

+I also created a tibble containing berry data and named it
+“myBerryData”.
+This more or less contains everything from the “berry”
+endpoint of pokeAPI, since it has all of the variables and all of the 64
+berries, formatted into a tibble.

 ``` r
 # Generate data set for all berries (there are 64 total)